lynnfaraday/aresmush.com/tutorials/code/logs.md

 Ares has an internal logging system (log4r) to help diagnose code issues.
 The log includes error messages, important game events, and every command executed on the game *except* those omitted for player privacy (pages, poses, channel chat, and passwords).

+{% note %}
+This article is about how to use the logger in code.
+For help reading the actual log files, see [Troubleshooting Issues](/tutorials/code/troubleshooting.html).
+{% endnote %}

 {% include toc.html %}

 ## Logging in Code